 The Sandwich MCP server exposes a small, opinionated toolbelt to any AI assistant that speaks the Model Context Protocol.
 A caregiver mints a key in the Sandwich app, pastes it into Claude Desktop, Cursor, or a custom agent, and the assistant can immediately query their loved ones and recent care events — scoped to their own workspace, nothing more.

-Settings → MCP API keys, and mint a key.
-Keys look like
+Settings → MCP API keys, mint a key, copy it once (the plaintext is

 Authorization: Bearer sk-sand-4c2fa8e1b7d9…